Mohammad Hyasat

-Mohammad Fathi Hyasat (محمد فتحي حياصات; March 14, 1975) is a brigadier general in the Royal Jordanian Air Force (RJAF) and has been serving as its commander since 2021.
+Mohammad Fathi Hyasat (محمد فتحي حياصات; March 14, 1975) is a former major general in the Royal Jordanian Air Force (RJAF) and had served as its commander from 2021 to 2026.
 Known for his emphasis on modernization and joint operations, Hyasat has been pivotal in advancing the RJAF's capabilities through international partnerships, notably with the United States Air Force.
 His tenure includes oversight of significant procurement agreements, including for the F-16 Fighting Falcon Block 70/72.

 Early life and education

 Hyasat was born on March 14, 1975, in Amman, Jordan.
 After completing his early education, he joined the Royal Jordanian Air Force as a cadet in 1988.
 He graduated from the prestigious King Hussein Air College in 1991 as a 2nd Lieutenant fighter pilot.

 Military career

 Early service

 Hyasat began his career in the Royal Jordanian Air Force in 1991 after completing pilot training.
 Initially serving as a fighter pilot, he demonstrated notable skills in aerial tactics and rapidly advanced in rank.
 His early assignments included tactical missions and specialized training roles, contributing to his reputation as a strategic planner in air combat.